-Michael joined Quadrant Chambers in October 2024 following the successful completion
+Michael joined Quadrant Chambers in October 2024 following the successful completion of pupillage.
+He practices across all of Chambers’ core areas.

 International Arbitration